rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 related purpose of `query` and `filename`, and to be able to return the values' names as struct field names from the `parse_config` function.

-So now that the purpose of the `parse_config` function is to create a `Config` instance, we can change `parse_config` from being a plain function into a function named `new` that is associated with the `Config` struct.
+At this point, `parse_config` just creates a `Config` instance.
+It's just a constructor!
+To better convey this, we can change `parse_config` from a plain function into a function named `new` that is associated with the `Config` struct.
 Making this change will make our code more idiomatic: we can create instances of types in the standard library like `String` by calling `String::new`, and by changing `parse_config` to be a `new` function associated with `Config`, we'll be able to create instances of `Config` by calling `Config::new`.
 Listing 12-7 shows the changes we'll need to make:

 <span class="filename">Filename: src/main.rs</span>